APPRECIATION

 “We just shared a similar experience, with George’s late arrival.
 Did any of you climb the ladder?”

-After a few minutes of awkward silence, Kim spoke up, admitting that she did.
+After a few minutes of awkward silence, Stephanie spoke up, admitting that she did.
 The remaining group members nod their heads affirmatively, sheepishly admitting that they did too.
 George is their tech guy, so he explained that there was an emergency that needed his attention.
 One of the participants lowered her head, commenting that she’s sorry she judged him, assuming he was late because he didn’t care about the rest of the team.

 Kim then asks, “George why were you late this time?”
 Notice the “this time” added to the question.
 The addition of calling out that there were past experiences with George attending late tells Amber and I that there is more to this story.
 George doesn’t verbally respond to the “this time” part of the question, though he shrinks down a little in his chair making himself smaller.
 He then explains,

-“I know how important this day is to you, Kim.
+“I know how important this day is to you, Stephanie.
 You’ve been excited and talking about it since you first scheduled it for us.
 It’s just that if I didn’t solve this server problem this morning we’d have bigger problems when we returned from the training.
 I had to make a decision in the moment.
 I’m sorry to have let you all down.”

 The ladder of influence affects all our decisions.
 It all seems so reasonable, happening so quickly, that we aren’t even aware we’ve climbed the ladder.
 Because it takes place in our head, the process is not visible to anyone else, unless we make it so.
 Neuroscience tells us that the more we follow a decision-making pathway in our head, the deeper the groove or neuropathway becomes in our brains, so the more we believe what we’ve already decided.
 The only way to reroute this “truth” is through inquiry, staying present, and considering other options.